 Please note that this is not intended to be an exhaustive list.
 The Nominating Committee will weigh these and other factors in order to best match candidates' strengths with particular needs of the USTA.

-TIME COMMITMENT FOR DIRECTOR AT LARGE BOARD MEMBERS
+TIME COMMITMENT FOR BOARD OF DIRECTORS AND NOMINATING COMMITTEE MEMBERS

 VERIFICATION OF APPLICATION DATA

-Although we are not accepting letters of recommendation, we may potentially seek feedback from people familiar with an applicant's performance in the roles listed on the application.
+Although the Nominating Committee does not accept letters of recommendation, it may potentially seek feedback from people familiar with an applicant's performance in the roles listed on the application.

 If you have questions or need assistance, please contact:

-Scott Steinberg, Nominating Committee Chair at email@example.com or
+Charlotte Johnson, Nominating Committee Chair, at firstname.lastname@example.org or